-To create a new rule, click the 🕂 (New Rule) button in the Rule column which brings up the New Rule page.

-- 1. Enter a unique Name.
-Up to 64 characters, including special characters and spaces, are allowed. - 2.
-Select the Type of rule you want to implement.
-Fields associated with that Rule type appear below. - 3.
-Enter the required information for the type of rule you are creating. - 4.
+- 1. Click the + (New Rule) button in the Rule column to open the New Rule page. - 2.
+Enter a unique Name.
+The name can be up to 64 characters long.
+Special characters and spaces are allowed. - 3.
+Select the rule Type to use.
+Fields associated with that Rule type are shown. - 4.
+Enter the required information for the type of rule you are creating. - 5.
 Click SAVE when you finish.